Immersion Physiotherapy & Sports INJURIES

 Manual therapy is only part of the treatment modalities used where the physiotherapist uses their hands to help relieve pain and stiffness, and to encourage better movement of the body.

-Please note that we do NOT use electrotherapy (i.e. ultrasound/laser) or other similar passive treatments due to their limited to nul eveidence and science based effectiveness.
+Please note that we do NOT use electrotherapy (i.e. ultrasound/laser) or other similar passive treatments due to their limited or no science based evidence for the majority of musculoskeletal injuries.

 What is Sports Massage and what you should expect

 Sports massage is a form of massage involving the manipulation of soft tissue to benefit a person engaged in regular physical activity but not limited to athletes or regularly active people.
 Soft tissue is connective tissue that includes skin, muscles, tendons, ligaments and fascia (a form of connective tissue that lines and ensheathes the other soft tissues).
 Sports massage is helpful in soft tissue injuries that are caused from repetitive and strenuous physical activity.
 The application of sports massage, prior to and after exercise, may enhance performance, aid recovery and prevent injury.

 Sports Massage alone is not always enough to get rid of chronic pains and aches and standalone is not effective to treat injuries.
 During your consultation, your Physiotherapist will take a brief medical history and if any issues are identified you will be provided with appropriate advice.